awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 As part of its operation, *autovacuum* performs several [ vacuum phases](https://www.postgresql.org/docs/current/progress-reporting.html#VACUUM-PHASES) while running on a table\.
 Before the table is cleaned up, all of its indexes are first vacuumed\.
 When removing multiple large indexes, this phase consumes a significant amount of time and resources\.
 Therefore, as a best practice, be sure to control the number of indexes on a table and eliminate unused indexes\.

 For this process, first check the overall index size\.
-Then, determine if there are potentially unused indexes that may be removed as shown in the following examples\.
+Then, determine if there are potentially unused indexes that can be removed as shown in the following examples\.

 **To check the size of the table and its indexes**